In a world of connectivity, ADS-B in the cockpit offers a new level of safety and efficiency.

 What it does

-This free, ADS-B service broadcasts relevant traffic position reports to appropriately equipped aircraft.
-TIS-B information is available to aircraft that utilize 978 MHz (UAT), 1090MHz (1090ES) or both.
+This free service broadcasts relevant traffic position reports to appropriately equipped aircraft.
+TIS-B information is available to aircraft that broadcast valid ADS-B Out and utilize ADS-B In on 978 MHz (UAT), 1090MHz (1090ES) or both.
 The aircraft must be within coverage of an ADS-B ground station and an FAA radar or multilateration system to receive the target information.

-TIS-B significantly enhances pilot situation awareness for additional safety benefits.
+While ADS-B equipage increases, TIS-B significantly enhances pilot situation awareness for additional safety benefits.
 With traffic displayed in the cockpit, pilots and air traffic controllers are able to communicate with shared awareness of conflicting aircraft traffic.
-With TIS-B, a pilot will not only see air-to-air traffic, but also the radar targets sent from ground stations, resulting in more complete picture of traffic around the aircraft.
+With TIS-B, a pilot will not only see ADS-B air-to-air traffic, but also the radar targets sent from ground stations, resulting in a more complete picture of traffic around the aircraft.

-TIS-B is available to equipped aircraft flying within ADS-B coverage and within FAA radar and multilateration system coverage.
+TIS-B is available to equipped aircraft flying within ADS-B coverage and within FAA radar and/or multilateration system coverage.
 TIS-B is available to aircraft flying at or below 24,000 feet (FL240).

 How it works

-The ADS-B system transmits TIS-B data on both links to equipped aircraft flying within coverage.
-TIS-B uses data from ADS-B, radar, Wide Area Multilateration (WAM), and surface multilateration systems like ASDE-X to create the accurate, near-real-time position reports.
+The ADS-B system transmits TIS-B data on both UAT and 1090ES to equipped aircraft flying within coverage.
+TIS-B uses data from ADS-B, radar, Wide Area Multilateration (WAM), and surface multilateration systems like ASDE-X to create the accurate, near real-time position reports.

 NOTE: Installing ADS-B In avionics without ADS-B Out avionics that meet or exceed the performance requirements of TSO-C199 only allows aircraft to receive TIS-B data intended for nearby Client aircraft that have qualified ADS-B Out avionics.
 This type of "piggybacking" will result in an incomplete representation of traffic around the aircraft.
 See "TIS-B Service Changes" below to understand the details of what ADS-B Out performance requirements must be met to receive full TIS-B services.